 I was curious about the creative process and story behind Counting Memories, and Chiharu provided thought-provoking responses to my inquiries.

 Where did the idea for Counting Memories originate from?
-Are there themes or patterns you work with or is each installation a creation of their own?
+Are there themes or patterns you work with, or is each installation a creation of its own?

 Usually, when I visit the exhibition space for the first time, I walk through the space and find myself transcended into another dimension.
 This lets me imagine an installation for the open space.
 When I was walking through the museum last year, I had the feeling of standing within a black space and could see many stars.
 I read about the history of Katowice and the coal mining industry at this place.
 I thought of how numbers connect all our history, also our personal history and wanted to create an installation that focuses on this.
 For site-specific installations there is no pattern or theme, each space has its own energy.
 I create something with this energy.